green-sprout/docs/docs/docs/general/srs.md

 Activity Diagram:
 ![Activity Diagram of filter map](../../assets/srs/filtermap-ad.png)
 **pre-conditions:** The user opened the website and is in the initial map view and selected filters.

 **post-conditions:** The map displays only the restaurants that match the selected filters.
 **Story points:** 13

 **2. View point of interest**
-View point of interest shows the user information about the selected point of interest (e.g restaurant) including name, cuisine, pictures, overall rating and existing reviews.
+View point of interest shows the user information about the selected point of interest (e.g restaurant) including name, cuisine, overall rating and existing reviews.
 Sequence Diagram:
 ![Sequence Diagram to view restaurant](../../assets/srs/selectrestaurant-sd.svg) GUI Mockup: